terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/CSRF.txt

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To avoid uploading (temporary file creation) by unauthorized/unauthenticated user, it is necessary to send CSRF token in query parameter without using \ ``MultipartFilter``\ .
+To avoid uploading (temporary file creation) by unauthorized/unauthenticated user, CSRF token should be sent using query parameter instead of using \ ``MultipartFilter``\ .

 .. warning::

-    When CSRF token is sent by this method,
+    When CSRF token is sent using this method,

     * CSRF token is displayed in browser address bar
     * When bookmarked, CSRF token is registered in bookmark
     * CSRF token is registered in access log of Web server

-    Therefore, risk of misusing CSRF token by attacker is higher as compared to the method of using \ ``MultipartFilter``\ .
+    Therefore, risk of misusing CSRF token by attacker is higher as compared to the method using \ ``MultipartFilter``\ .

-    As per default implementation of Spring Security, random UUID is generated as CSRF token value, therefore, session would not be hijacked even though CSRF token is leaked temporarily.
+    As per default implementation of Spring Security, random UUID is generated as CSRF token value, therefore, session would not be hijacked even though CSRF token is leaked.

-Following is an example of implementation wherein CSRF token is sent as query parameter.
+Example of implementation where CSRF token is sent as query parameter is given below.

 **JSP implementation**